 Use our lodging tax lookup tool to get a rate report specific to your Alaska rental’s address.
 The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, and minimum number of rented days to qualify as a taxable stay.

 It should be noted that tax rates and the rules governing them change frequently.
 Please consider your tax rate report to be informative rather than authoritative.

 Registering with tax authorities

 Before you can begin collecting taxes on your short-term rental in Alaska, you may be required to register with local tax authorities.
-Check with applicable local tax authorities for details and information on how to register.
+Check with them for information on how to register.

 Do I need to form an LLC?

 In Alaska, you don’t need to form an LLC to register with tax authorities.

 Short-term rental operators in Alaska should be aware of the local regulations that apply to them, including rules covering:

 - Permits, licenses, and registration